SamuelWyck/memory-game/README.md

 # Memory Game

-A simple memory game created for teh Odin Project to practice apis with react.
+A simple memory game created for the Odin Project to practice apis with react.